mildsunrise/bdf2tikz/README.md

 ## Install

-This program needs the `pyparsing` to be available.
+This program needs the `pyparsing` module to be available.
 Install with:

     pip install pyparsing